Atari DOS: Top-DOS

 Menu driven DOS with enhanced features.
 Sorts disk directory listings and can set display options.
 File directory can be compressed.
 Can display deleted files and undelete them.
 Some advanced features required a proprietary TOP-DOS format.

 Published by Eclipse Software.
 Written by R. K. Bennett.

 Turbo-DOS

 This DOS supports Turbo 1050, Happy, Speedy, XF551 and US Doubler highspeed drives.
 XL/XE only.

 Published by Martin Reitershan Computertechnik.
 Written by Herbert Barth and Frank Bruchhäuser.

 MyDOS

 This DOS adds the ability to use sub-directories, and supports hard-drives.

 Published by Wordmark Systems, includes complete source code under copyleft license, with an exception on distributing commercially only if it included in software or derived software made of it would cost less than $50.

-There is number of free addons and extensions for MyDOS created by users.
+There are a number of free addons and extensions for MyDOS created by users.

 MyPicoDOS

-This is a fork of MyDOS, intended to be used as game laucher.
+This is a fork of MyDOS, intended to be used as game launcher.